-The burden of debt and unfunded pension liabilities in relation to resources is elevated and among the highest for a U.S. state but still considered moderate.
+The state's long-term liability burden is elevated and among the highest for a U.S. state but still considered moderate.
 Net tax-supported debt consists primarily of GO and transportation borrowings, with much of GO borrowing undertaken on behalf of local schools.
 Unfunded pensions are more significant, with recent reforms providing budgetary savings but raising the unfunded liability.